How to upcycle pine chairs

 So that was a gobsmacking 98 minutes to upcycle pine chairs, that’s 784 minutes or 13 hours for the 8 and I was exhausted!

-I would suggest you don’t underestimate how long it will take to do a set of chairs like this and also factor in the cost of your time as to whether it’s worth it.
+I would suggest you don’t underestimate how long it will take to do a set of chairs like this.
+Also factor in the cost of your time as to whether it’s worth it.

 For updates on my latest blog and video subscribe here for free by entering your email and confirming.
 Your details will never be passed on to anyone – I promise!!!